 The Divine redemption is very broad, very deep.
 As we stated previously, to claim that we now have “all” God has for us is an arrogant attitude.
 It will cut us off from what is available to us.
 The Scriptures speak of a glorious Bride without blemish of any kind.
 Such a description is not true of the churches of our day.

 Some have chosen to believe the unblemished perfection of the Bride will be an imputed (ascribed) perfection because Christ is perfect.
 We have no program to offer them for they already “have arrived” by believing that Christ is perfect and they are perfect because He is perfect.

 But to those who refuse to believe all God has for us is an imputed (ascribed) perfection it becomes obvious God has not finished with us as yet and we need to press forward in faith as did the Apostle Paul.

-And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.
+to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 (Ephesians 3:19)